+This program is the first virtual environment for the design of spatial 4C mechanisms.
 Several users have designed mechanisms using VRSpatial.
-Their comments consistently indicate that the C2 virtual environment provided them with a workspace three-dimensional that facilitated collaboration with their colleagues as the design was specified, a solution obtained, and the solution verified.
+Their comments consistently indicate that the C2 virtual environment provided them with a three-dimensional workspace that facilitated collaboration with their colleagues and helped them to specify the design as well as understand the final solution.
 It was very intuitive to place the part to be moved into locations around the surrounding geometry.
 Having the geometry displayed in stereo gave the users additional information on how the part would move through space when it was attached to the mechanism.
 Being surrounded by congruences gave the users a better feel for the three-dimensional nature of the design space.
-Animating the linkage provided them with a way to verify that the final mechanism succeeded in guiding Several users have designed spatial the part through the four positions.
-As the mechanism was being animated the users could move around in the space and understand how the mechanism motion related to the objects in the area.
+Animating the linkage provided them with a way to verify that the final mechanism succeeded in guiding the desired part into its desired locations.